jackfsuia/ShampooSalesAgent/README.md

 ```bash
 python order_counting.py
 ```
 you will find out.
-By the way, if you don't mind, you can share your interesting results on this benchmark with us all :)
+You can share your interesting results on this benchmark with us all.

 ## Future Work
 - Finetune the model to be more professional at selling things, and talk more natural just like human.
 It is important to make people feel connections with each other, even with a robot (like the movie, *her*).
-99% of people are not complex reasoning machines, but almost every one of them can make us feel warm and support at some point in life :)
+99% of people are not complex reasoning machines, but almost every one of them can make us feel warm and support at some point in life.
 - Support multimodal models.
 This might be simpler and soon.

 ## License